 In early spring, Largemouth can also be found at noon and mid-afternoon.
 Post-spawn is considered the best time to throw topwater lures.

 A buzzbait is similar to a spinnerbait, but with a triangular-shaped delta blade, which causes it to lift and sputter, spit, and squeak on the surface.
-Buzzbaits can be effective on topwater lake fishing and dynamite any time the bass are feeding around shallow cover and are relatively weedless which allows them to be fished in some pretty thick stuff.
-Buzzbaits are one of the earliest topwater lures to become effective and can be fished from pre-spawn all the way through the fall.
+Buzzbaits can be effective on topwater lake or river fishing and dynamite any time the bass are feeding around shallow cover and are relatively weedless which allows them to be fished in some pretty thick stuff.
+Buzzbaits are one of the earliest topwater lures to become effective and can be fished from pre-spawn through the fall.

 Fishing topwater with lures designed to float above the surface of shallow water, especially ones that are designed to float above the surface of shallow water, can be exciting when looking to catch bass.
 There are bass fishing lures that can travel close to the bank of a reservoir or lake, like a frog bait, that are very effective along with a topwater plug that will fish topwaters and is designed to float above the surface of shallow water without snagging